spree/spree/README.md

 ## Getting Started

-Visit the [Quickstart Guide](https://docs.spreecommerce.org/developer/getting-started) to set up Spree in 5 minutes.
+Visit the [Quickstart Guide](https://spreecommerce.org/docs/developer/getting-started/quickstart) to set up Spree in 5 minutes.

+If you like what you see, consider giving Spree a GitHub star :star:

+Thank you for supporting Spree open-source :heart:

 ## Enterprise support